carrienlei/355project-phase1/README.md

 To use the network management system:

-1. Compile all the C++ files.
+1. Compile all the C++ files using: g++ contact.cpp date.cpp person.cpp network.cpp test_network.cpp misc.cpp -o test.o
-2. Run the compiled program.
+2. Run the compiled program using: ./test.o
 3. Follow the prompts in the menu to perform various operations, such as adding or removing connections, searching for persons, connecting persons as friends, and saving or loading network data.

 ## Contributors